oriel-hub/api/docs/searching.rst

    **Query fields that take text as the argument to search for:**

    :query q: The text to search for.
-Note the search is not case-sensitive.
+Note the search is not case-sensitive, although other queries are case-sensitive.
    :query branch: The name of a source to search for - currently 'eldis' or 'bridge'
    :query country: The name of a country to search for.
    :query keyword: The name of a keyword to search for.